davy7125/polyphone/en/manual/soundfont-editor/tools/sample-tools.md

 This tool allows you to use an external command or program to edit a sample.
 You don't need to export and re-import a sample into Polyphone anymore, everything is done automatically:

-1. download an editing software for wav files such as :program:`Audacity` or :program:`Sweep` (Linux),
+1. download an editing software for .wav files such as :program:`Audacity` or :program:`Sweep` (Linux),
 2. use the tool :guilabel:`External command` for one or more samples,
 3. fill the command line in the right field to call the external software (you may need to read the documentation of this software),
 4. edit the sample(s) with the external tool,